Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 case, the ACTIVE\_N line becomes an input and the processor monitors that line to know if it should be active or not.

+The ACTIVE1\_N line also controls several RF switches on board 1.
+There is a second set of SMA connectors that connect from board 1 to board 2 to carry the RF to board 2.
+If board 1 is active, the RF is switched to board 1 and the RF to/from board 2 is shunted to 50 ohm resistors.
+Likewise, when board 1 is inactive, it connects the RF to the board 2 connectors and shunts the board 1 RF to/from 50 ohm resistors.

+On board 2, the RF switches are not populated and the RF goes through a zero ohm resistor to connect it, bypassing the switch connections.
+On board 1 these resistors must not be populated.
+If the board is configured for simplex, then the RF switches are also not connected and the zero ohm resistors are populated.

+All the board switch circuitry is powered with +5V so it works even if the board is powered down.
+Care must be taken to not drive any I/O lines with +5V; voltage dividers are present in several places to bring +5V down to +2.5V for pull ups.

+See the end of this document for the active/standby state machine.

+MRAM data is automatically synced to the other board via the CAN bus.
+The inactive side has the MRAM unmounted and is only syncing data.
+The sync protocol is reliable and the remote end must respond that it has written the data before the local end commits the write.
+When a board activates, it mounts MRAM and continues operation.
+Applications can either store all state data in MRAM or they can implement their own synchronization protocol.

+When the other board is down and then comes up, it will request a full sync and all data will be transferred.
+On a requested activity switch, special handling is done to keep both sides in sync so the newly inactive side can simply start receiving updates and a full sync is not required.

+If the inactive board detects a sync error, it will request a full sync.

+The inactive board will have all RF powered down and will do minimal processing to avoid using very much power.
+Basically just handling synchronization data.

 # Power Control and Sequencing

 The power control on the board is fairly simple.
 One power up, the